-Availability: A limited first batch of these WiFi loggers is now in stock – first come, first served!
+Availability: These loggers are a stock item.
 UK orders can be placed on our secure online shop.
 We can ship to Europe and worldwide (except N America) – please email us for a prompt Paypal quotation to include shipping.
-Quantity discounts (min 5 units) will be available in future – please enquire.
+Quantity discounts (min 5 units) are available – please enquire.

 The WiFi logger (WFL) is small (40x25mm) and completely replaces the standard Davis logger.
 It is compatible with all Vue and VP2/Envoy consoles running firmware v1.9 or later**.
 The WFL logger fits into the console socket in a similar way to the standard logger and occupies much the same space – ie it is fully contained within the standard console case.
 Please note that the WFL connects only via WiFi – there is no provision for a cabled data connection.

 **If your console still has older firmware then updates are downloadable from the support section of the Davis website.

 A key benefit with the WFL is that the console no longer needs to be close to either computer or router – the only requirement is reasonable WiFi reception at the console location.